Tongue Tie & Laser Frenectomy Treatment

 Why have tongue-tie surgery?

 As already mentioned tongue-tie can lead to many issues, especially the health and well-being of our baby due to breastfeeding challenges.
-There are many reasons a frenectomy should be performed including:
+There are many reasons tongue tie surgery should be performed including:

 - Successful breastfeeding